Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Direct printing from Matlab without using the Arduino IDE !**

 Are you the happy owner of a regular Matlab License or a vilain hacker stealing other's work ?
 You can run Read_directly_from_arduino.m directly from Matlab to acquire data and decode them in the same run.
 It behaves like the Arduino Serial output but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
-This code does not natively works on Arduino (for the moment).
+This code does not natively works on Octave (for the moment).

 **Known issues**